 Charles Gunn from the Buffy spinoff Angel is far from well-read due to growing up on the streets but has a first-rate intellect, though he gets self-deprecating about being the "dumb muscle" in the group in later seasons.
 In Season Five, this is subverted when he becomes the group's legal expert after getting a mental download of a comprehensive knowledge of the law, along with some Required Secondary Powers like golf, foreign languages and Gilbert and Sullivan.

 At the start of the 2007 episode "The Shakespeare Code", in the TARDIS Martha remarks "Blimey!
-Do you have to pass a test to fly this thing?" and the Doctor replies "Yes and I failed it!"
+Do you have to pass a test to fly this thing?" and the Doctor replies "Yes, and I failed!"

 Noble Savage Leela may not be the most educated or intellectual of the Doctor's companions, but she is highly observant and intuitive.
 This makes her an excellent complement to the Genius Ditz Doctor.